 The first thing I ever noticed about NYE in Rio, and Brazil in general, is that everyone wears white.
 In the weeks prior to NYE, all of the store windows at the mall and on the street are filled to the brim with white clothes.
 Even in the Ironbound, in Newark, NJ — which has a very large Brazilian community — it’s as if store owners banded together on Christmas and said “That’s it!
 No more color.
 All white for everyone.”
 (And maybe also, “Now, go buy some stock in bleach.”)

 The basic answer for why everyone wears white on NYE is because it symbolizes peace.
-However, the tradition has it’s roots in Candomblé, an Afro-Brazilian religion that honors the goddess of the sea, Yemanjá, on NYE.
+However, the tradition has it’s roots in Candomblé, an Afro-Brazilian religion, and honoring the goddess of the sea, Yemanjá, on NYE.
 Wearing her colors —white, silver, and blue— followers send gifts and flowers for Yemanjá into the ocean for her blessings.
 The belief is that if the sea keeps the gifts, they were accepted by Yemanjá, but if they wash ashore, the goddess has rejected them.

 Outside of the religious significance, white has become the base color and is often paired with an accent color to symbolize a specific hope, wish, or desire for the New Year.
 The most well known color, for example, is yellow, which symbolizes a desire for money.
 Blue is for harmony and peace.
 Red/pink for love.